 The International Monarch Monitoring Blitz aims to provide a valuable snapshot for scientists of the monarch population status across the butterfly’s migratory paths in Canada, Mexico, and the United States.
 The Blitz is an initiative from the Trinational Monarch Conservation Partnership, created through the Commission for Environmental Cooperation.

 For one week, the Blitz invites people across North America to look for milkweed plants and survey them for monarch eggs, caterpillars, chrysalises and butterflies.
 This information will help researchers identify priority areas for monarch conservation actions.

-Each country has something to learn from monitoring monarchs during the same time period, and comparing these observations year-to-year.
-Observations reported in Canada and the northern United States provide scientists with a snapshot of the peak breeding monarch population and the presence of milkweed.
+Each country has something to learn from monitoring monarchs during the same period of time, and comparing these observations year-to-year.
+Observations reported in Canada and the northern United States provide scientists with a snapshot of the peak monarch breeding population and the presence of milkweed.
 Reports from the southern United States document whether early migration and breeding are occurring.
-Data collected in Mexico document any monarch breeding taking place in traditionally migratory areas.
+Data collected in Mexico document any monarch breeding taking place in traditional migratory areas.

 The Blitz is an initiative of the Trinational Monarch Conservation Science Partnership, which includes collaboration between the following organizations:

 Monarch Joint Venture

 Xerces Society for Invertebrate Conservation